 Step 8: Create Your Action Plan

-Write Your Goals Daily
+Write Your Goals Out Daily

 You can do this in a list type format or by journaling your daily goal experiences.
-Not only will you gain new insights and understandings but it will also keep you focused and centered on what is most important in your life.
+Not only will you gain new insights and understandings, but this process will also keep you focused on your highest priorities.

 Create Goal Reminders

-Study People, Topics and Skills Related to Your Goals
+Study People, Topics, and Skills Related to Your Goals

 Find Support from Other People